MainulDip/iOS-study/ios-storage.md

 - access the lazy persistentContainer using : rootVC.container = (UIApplication.shared.delegate as?
 AppDelegate)?.persistentContainer

  - add new file, select CoreData Section's Data Model
  - add all the AppDelegate persistentContainer lazy initialization prop and saveContext function, NSPersistentContainer name should match with the newly created DataModel filename.
-(Don't forget to add/import the CoreData package)
+(Don't forget to add/import the CoreData package).......

 ### CoreData Terms and CodeGen Options: